Opal Tower Plot Number 69-0, Business Bay, Dubai, UAE

 Emirate is a form of monarchy.
 The UAE is an absolute monarchy, with the monarch possessing all the functions of governance.

-The United Arab Emirates is made up
+The United Arab Emirates is made up of the following seven emirates

 1 Abu Dhabi